RatJuggler/developer-portfolio/README.md

 - docker / nginx - The public static files served using an instance of my [Nginx golden image](https://github.com/RatJuggler/my-production-docker-build).

-  Create an image with: `docker build -f docker/nginx/Dockerfile -t portfolio-static .`
+  Create an image with: `docker build -f docker/nginx/Dockerfile -t portfolio-static:test .`

-  Then run with: `docker run -d -p 8080:80 portfolio-static`
+  Then run with: `docker run -p 8080:80 portfolio-static:test -d`

   Content will be available at: `http://localhost:8080`

 - docker / node - A Node instance for the template application, which also serves a copy of the public static files.

-  Create an image with: `docker build -f docker/node/Dockerfile -t portfolio-application .`
+  Create an image with: `docker build -f docker/node/Dockerfile -t portfolio-template:test .`

-  Then run with: `docker run -d -p 3000:3000 portfolio-application`
+  Then run with: `docker run -p 3000:3000 portfolio-template:test -d`

   Content will be available at: `http://localhost:3000`